sarowarhosen03/rnext-doc/1.1/README.md

 );
 ```

-Now the output is a pure JS code which browser understand.
+Now the output is a pure JS code which the browser understands.